Merce-ksa/myWeather/README.md

 ## Dependencies

-This project was bootstrapped with React.
+This project is bootstrapped with React.
 It is full responsive and SASS has been used to give styles.
-For testing, Jest has been used.
+For testing, I've decided to use [Jest framework](https://jestjs.io/).

 ## Folder structure